There’s Only One Way to Grow a Fan Base: Become Attractive

 The Reluctant Hero

 They have expertise but avoid the spotlight.
+They share because they feel responsible.

 Derek Guy.